telerik/maui-docs/controls/datagrid/load-on-demand.md

 ---
 title: Load On Demand
 page_title: .NET MAUI DataGrid Documentation - Load on Demand
-description: Check our &quot;Load On Demand&quot; documentation article for Telerik DataGrid for .NET MAUI control.
+description:
-position: 8
+position: 14
 slug: datagrid-features-loadondemand
 ---

 # .NET MAUI DataGrid Load On Demand

-In specific cases you may need to load data in the `RadDataGrid` when the control is already displayed as this can improve the performance and save computing resources.
+In specific cases you may need to load data in the `RadDataGrid` when the Telerik UI for .NET MAUI DataGrid control is already displayed as this can improve the performance and save computing resources.
 Loading a large data set on a mobile device has its challenges.
 One of the most popular approaches is using incremental data loading the moment the items need to be visualized.

 ## Modes